 If you identify that you need a family lawyer, the next question is which one do you choose?
 This can be daunting, as it is very possible that you may not have retained a lawyer before and you are having to make important decisions on your own, whilst emotions are running high and you have lots of separation issues to deal with.

-To help you here are my tips on how you should choose the right family lawyer for you:
+To help you here are my tips on how you should choose the right family lawyer in Melbourne, or wherever you live:

 How to know which family lawyer to choose

 There are many lawyers around but they don’t all practice family law.
 I recommend looking for a lawyer who exclusively practices family law.
 Family law is a huge area of law that is ever evolving; it takes an expert to support you properly on your family law journey.

 If you have been lucky enough to have a recommendation from family and friend that is a great foot to start on.
 If not, then you can turn to Google and you can get a good feel for the firm and their values from their website.
 Alternatively, you can ask on single mum groups, such as the Single Mum Vine, to see if anyone has experienced the services of a good lawyer in your area.